-Ben's face had taken on a hooded look: his eyes waited for Samu'ila's reply with an expectancy that could be mistaken for distrust.
-Samu'ila noticed that Ben's eyes were of a color so light they gave him the myopic stare of a seer; also, his nose had a slight hook at the tip, like a raptor's beak.
-The sustained blast of cold air from the air conditioner was now a force that could not be ignored, and Samu'ila, of a sudden, realized that the discomfort which his feet had for some time been under had its origin in the throb of a full bladder.
+Ben's face had taken on a hooded look: his eyes waited for Samu'ila's reply with an expectancy easily mistaken for distrust.
+Samu'ila noticed Ben's eyes were of a color so light they gave him the myopic stare of a seer; also, his nose had a slight hook at the tip, like a raptor's beak.
+The sustained blast of cold air from the air conditioner was now a force not to be ignored, and Samu'ila, of a sudden, realized the discomfort which his feet had for some time been under had its origin in the throb of a full bladder.
 He decided to end the session by re-exerting his authority.

 I'm startin 2 tink dat u r only interested in my body.
 2day it's my face, 2moro it wil be my boobs dat u're demandin 2 c. u sound like evry man whos tried 2 take avantage of me... like dose men in Liberia, dose men dat killed my husband... & i REALLY thot u were diferent! u've made me feel bad. bad and dirty. like a SLUT!!!

 Samu'ila waited for the first exclamation mark-riddled "sorry" to appear on the screen before he continued: